Blog August 18, 2025

 1. Seal Entry Points: Core DIY Pest Prevention Tips

 The most effective way to manage an infestation is to ensure it never begins.
-Consequently, sealing entry points is the foundation of any successful pest strategy.
-Most pests, including house mice and spiders, enter through structural gaps that many people overlook.
+Consequently, sealing entry points is the single most important step a homeowner can take.
+Even house mice can squeeze through gaps that seem impossibly small.

 The 1/4 Inch Rule